Skip to main content

 When you set up a Kubernetes cluster locally with services that use multiple subdomains (e.g., *.civitas.test), you need a way for your local machine to resolve those subdomains to your cluster.
 There are two main options for configuring this:

 1. Modifying the hosts file: This is a quick but less flexible option.
-You manually add each subdomain (e.g., api.civitas.test, grafana.civitas.test) to your system's hosts file (list see below), pointing them to your Minikube IP.
+You manually add each subdomain (e.g., api.civitas.test, grafana.civitas.test) to your system's hosts file (see the list below), pointing them to your Minikube IP.
 This is simpler but requires manual updates for each subdomain.

 Option 1: Modify Hosts File (Simple and Manual)